Regressor-Guided Image Editing Shifts Emotion and Disengagement Timing in Social Media: Implementation

 \section{Implementation}

-All approaches were implemented using PyTorch and work with images of resolution 1024x1024.
-Both optimization-based approaches employed the Adam optimizer with parameters \(\beta_1 = 0.9\) and \(\beta_2 = 0\) and a learning rate of 0.05.
+All approaches were implemented using PyTorch and operated on images at a resolution of 1024×1024.

-For the differentiable image transformations used in the parametric optimization, we utilized existing PyTorch implementations from Kornia \cite{eriba2019kornia}, a differentiable library of classical computer vision algorithms.
-Additionally, we adapted some functions from the TensorFlow implementations of the GitHub repositories of \cite{mejjati2020look, hu2018exposure}.

-For the latent style optimization, we used a high-resolution implementation of MUNIT provided by NVIDIA\footnote{\url{https://github.com/NVlabs/imaginaire}}.

-In our diffusion-model-based approach, we employed the Diffusers implementation of SDXL from Stability AI\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0}}.
+For \diff{}, we leveraged the stable diffusion model SDXL as its backbone \cite{podell2023sdxl}.
+Specifically, we used the Diffusers implementation of SDXL from Stability AI\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0}}.
 Since SDXL relies on a float16 tensor representation, using default null-text optimization led to vanishing gradients.
 To address this, we re-implemented NTO with mixed-precision capabilities.

-The network of the guidance regressor consists of four convolutional layers, each followed by ReLU activation and max-pooling, before passing through two fully connected layers to produce the final output predictions.
+The network of RGDR's guidance regressor consisted of four convolutional layers, each followed by ReLU activation and max-pooling, before passing through two fully connected layers to produce the final output predictions.

 To attain captions for images, we leveraged the GPT4 Vision 2024-05-01-Preview model of Azure OpenAI and prompted it to provide descriptive captions that could be used as labels for a machine learning dataset.